Chen Yu-jen

-Chen Yu-jen (traditional Chinese: 陳玉珍; pinyin: Chén Yùzhēn; born 29 October 1973) is a Taiwanese politician and lawyer who serves as a Member of the Legislative Yuan.
-She was previously a member of the Kinmen County Council.
+Chen Yu-jen (陳玉珍 (Chén Yùzhēn); born 29 October 1973), also known as Jessica Chen, is a Taiwanese politician and lawyer who has served as a member of the Legislative Yuan representing Kinmen County since 2019.
+She was previously a member of the Kinmen County Council from 2014 to 2018.

 Early life and education

-Chen was born on 29 October 1973 in Kinmen, Taiwan, and was educated at Kinmen High School, graduating in 1991 as the top female student of her class.
-She has a sister, Chen Yuling, and a brother, Chen Zhilong.
+Chen was born on 29 October 1973 in Kinmen, Taiwan.
+She has a younger brother, Chen Chi-lung, and a sister, Chen Yu-ling.
+Their father, Chen Shui-mu, was a politician who served as the speaker of the Kinmen County Council.
+After attending a gifted children's program in junior high school, she graduated from Kinmen High School in 1991 as the top female student of her class.

-In 1995, Chen graduated from National Taiwan University with a Bachelor of Arts in Chinese literature and a minor in law, then studied briefly in the United States at Harvard University, where she spent a summer studying English.
+After high school, Chen graduated from National Taiwan University with a Bachelor of Arts in Chinese literature with a minor in law in 1995, and spent a summer studying English at Harvard University.
 During her time in the U.S., Chen traveled to New York, Washington, and Florida.
-She left the U.S. in February 1996 to enroll in Peking University and earned a Master of Laws (LL.M.) from the Peking University Law School, where she had studied international law, public international law, international economic law, and the World Trade Organization.
+She left the U.S. in February 1996 to enroll at Peking University and earned a Master of Laws (LL.M.) from the Peking University Law School, where she had studied international law, public international law, international economic law, and the World Trade Organization.
+Her master's thesis, completed under jurist Wang Tieya, was titled, "A study of the Chinese telecommunications market based on foreign investment regulations in China, the U.S., and Japan".

-After graduating from Peking University, Chen received a scholarship to study law in Japan and received a second LL.M. in 1998 from Kyushu University.
-In October 2017, Chen returned to the United States to study at the Harvard Kennedy School, earning a certificate in government and public policy.
+After graduating from Peking University, Chen received a scholarship to study law in Japan and earned a second LL.M. in international economic law from Kyushu University in 1998.
+In October 2017, Chen began studying at the Harvard Kennedy School, where she earned a degree in government and public policy.